veer66/geo-jena-exper/README.md

 # geo-jena-exper

-geo-jena-exper is a simplified example of Geospartial query on Apache Jena written in Clojure.
+geo-jena-exper is a simplified example of Geospartial query (GeoSPARQL) on Apache Jena written in Clojure.

 ## Run